asalexanderlee/bootcamp-3/README.md

 ## Release 0

-Yahoo Weather has a free API.
-Use Postman to TODO
+[Here](https://github.com/toddmotto/public-apis) is a list of a number of free APIs.
+Sign up for one and use Postman to query it.

 ## Release 1